ImannBrar/A3-Comp/README.md

 Prerequisites
 To prepare for running this script, ensure you have:

-Python installed on your system.
+-Python installed on your system.

-PostgreSQL installed and operational on your local machine or within your network.
+-PostgreSQL installed and operational on your local machine or within your network.

-Setup Instructions
+Setup Instructions:
-Clone the Repository
+-Clone the Repository
-Clone the repository to your local machine using the command: git clone https://github.com/MoesaMalik/COMP3005_Assignment3.1.git
+-Clone the repository to your local machine using the command: git clone https://github.com/MoesaMalik/COMP3005_Assignment3.1.git
-If Git is not installed, you can directly download the source code from the repository.
+-If Git is not installed, you can directly download the source code from the repository.

 Import Database Schema
-Ensure your PostgreSQL database is ready.
+-Ensure your PostgreSQL database is ready.
 Import the database schema with the SQL scripts available.
 These scripts are located in the database directory of the repository.
 Follow these steps to import:
-Open your PostgreSQL database management tool (e.g., pgAdmin).
+-Open your PostgreSQL database management tool (e.g., pgAdmin).
-Create a new database.
+-Create a new database.
-Open the SQL script file (e.g., schema.sql) in a text editor.
+-Open the SQL script file (e.g., schema.sql) in a text editor.
-Execute the SQL commands in the script to establish the required tables and schema in your PostgreSQL database. sql
+-Execute the SQL commands in the script to establish the required tables and schema in your PostgreSQL database.

-Copy code

 -- Create the students table
 CREATE TABLE students (